sindhurasriram05/Data-Base-Management-System---DBMS/README.md

-# Data-Base-Management-System---DBMS
+# Event-Management
-Event Management System Using SQL
+Event Management using SQL